Check out our Jeff Bridges photo gallery.

 Jeff had a full and productive 2009.
 He was in The Open Road with Justin Timberlake, A Dog Year with Lauren Ambrose, The Men Who Stare at Goats with George Clooney, Ewan McGregor and Kevin Spacey and Crazy Heart with Maggie Gyllenhaal and Robert Duvall.
 The latter film earned Bridges a lot of attention during the awards season.

 As time progresses, we'll have more info about Jeff Bridges here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.